oumacode/Ressources/README.md

 Is a good playlist to start, from the one and only Harvard university, so you know it good.

+##  Artificial intelligence :
+[One Million Prompters course](https://dub.ai/en/omp/) This course provides a solid foundation in understanding AI, Generative AI, and Prompt Engineering

 ## Web development as a field:
 [TheOdinProject](https://www.theodinproject.com/) is a good place to start. the course is open source, which means that it get updated with the latest